VerifyTests/DiffEngine/docs/mdsource/tray.source.md

 #### Discard all HotKey

-Registers a system wide HotKey to dicard pending:
+Registers a system wide HotKey to discard pending:

  * Deletes
  * Moves